Boro Kali Bari Temple

-Boro Kali Bari is one of the oldest Hindu temples in the city of Mymensingh, Bangladesh.
-The temple is dedicated to the goddess Kali.
+Boro Kali Bari is one of the oldest and most important Hindu temples located in the city of Mymensingh, Bangladesh.
+The temple is dedicated to the Goddess Kali.

 The main festival is Kali Puja, which is celebrated every year.
-The temple is located 10 minute rickshaw pull from the center of the city.
-Hindu devotees can visit this temple during morning to night.
+Every year on this festival, a lot of devotees visit this temple.
+After 2012, the Kali Bari Kings Club participated by presenting a themed pandal to the visitors, which defines many unknown Hindu mythological stories.
+They are the first committee to introduce and define their pandal with mythological themes.
+Nowadays, other clubs follow suit and want to introduce themselves with themes.
+Durga Puja, Lakshmi Puja, Saraswati Puja and Manasa Puja are also celebrated every year in this temple.
+The temple is located at a 10-minute rickshaw pull from the center of the city (Ganginapar Mour).
+Hindu devotees can visit this temple from morning until night.
 However, the daily puja usually starts after sunset.
 Different types of sweets are available to purchase near the Kali temple.
-Other important Hindu temples in Mymensingh are the Durga Bari in the heart of the city, and the Shiva temple in Thana ghat.
+Other important Hindu temples in Mymensingh are the Durga Bari, Thanarghat Shiv, Dashabhuja Bari, Shiv Bari, and Bishwanath temples, also located in the heart of the city.